Kanban-Zai/kanban-zai-version-1.0/core.md

 # INTRODUCTION

-Kanban-Zai is about constraint and discipline.
-An explanation, is required.

-Where is no process involved, a human being will strive to achieve an endeavour with all the knowledge, skill and experience at their disposal.

-The problem comes when two human beings are trying to employ teamwork.

-A team as a whole and as individuals will invariably do better in its external relations if it enjoys internal cooperation.

-To this end the goal of Kanban-Zai is to enable a team to choose social norms and set sensible boundaries that support cooperation and punish cheating and produce a sense of fairness and justice in the team.

-The tools used to do this are not so important.
-If the way of thinking, and the objective are clear.

-# DESCRIPTION

-Kanban-Zai core is a "codeless microservice" architecture container framework.

-It's purpose is to wrap another process ensuring that the rules, procedures and boundaries of that process are adhered to and provides mechanisms to document deviations from that process.
+Kanban-Zai is an interpretation and implementation of collaborative game theory, Specifically consensus decision theory.

+The core can be defined as a rational trust model which provides an objective baseline from which trust can be built according to "The Trust Equation"

+    Trust = ( Credibility + Reliability + Intimacy ) / Self Orientation

+Because software development is an iterative process, trust can be measured objectively, by anyone, over time.
+Trust measured over time becomes reputation.

+This measure of reputation is applied to all entities, teams and clients and individuals alike, and can be measured from any entities' perspective.

+Rules of implementation:

-The core must be used by ALL (100%) Kanban-Zai implementations
+* The core must be used by ALL (100%) Kanban-Zai implementations

-Once the core is installed you can extend it with any process you like by following the principles laid out in the core.
+* Once the core is installed you can extend it with any process you like by following the principles laid out in the core.

-CONDITION: The meaning and intent of the core module may not be modified by any extension, module or customisation.
+* The meaning and intent of the core module may not be modified by any extension, module or customisation.

 ## KANBAN-ZAI.YAML

 The centerpiece of Kanban-Zai is the Kanban-Zai.yaml configuration file.

-This file documents the settings, values and behaviours the process defines and the team works within, must be held in a public repo and must be kept up to date.
+* This file documents the behaviours, claims, constraints and values of a Kanban-Zai implementation.
+* It must be held in a public repo.

-It is the team's responsibility to keep those settings, values and behaviours current and reflective of the present.

-All changes to this file must be tracked.
+* All changes to this file must be tracked.
+* It must be kept current and reflective of the present.
+* May only be modified by rostered team members.

 ## EXTEND